appunto-io/api-on-json/README.md

 # API On JSON

-Disclaimer : this library was build for and is used by [Appunto](https://www.appunto.io) for its own internal projets.
-It has bleeding edges.
-Use at you own risk.
+This library was build for and is used by [Appunto](https://www.appunto.io) for its own internal projets.

 # Introduction

-*API on JSON* is a (poorly named) Node library that allows the creation of generic REST APIs from a simple JSON configuration file.
+*API on JSON* is a Node library that allows the creation of generic REST APIs from a simple JSON configuration file.

 The library was initially though to expose simple MongoDB data models through REST APIs.
 It was designed to use a descriptive rather than imperative approach: basically you describe your MongoDB data structure in a JSON file, the library does the rest.